denysdenysenko/ukad-git-workshop/README.md

    - _second-origin/master_ - same commit identified as branch tip in second origin;
    - _origin/HEAD_ - commit identified as current in origin.

-* Now let's push our branch _<your-prefix>/rebase-b_ to first origin, remove it locally, then pull it back and push to a second-origin.
+* Now let's push our branch `<your prefix>/rebase-b` to first origin, remove it locally, then pull it back and push to a second-origin.
 Execute steps one at a time to follow along:
 ```
-git checkout <your-prefix>/rebase-b
+git checkout <your prefix>/rebase-b
 git push origin
 git checkout master
 git branch --delete <your-previx>/rebase-b
-git checkout --track origin/<your-prefix>/rebase-b
+git checkout --track origin/<your prefix>/rebase-b
 git push second-origin
 ```
 * Revisit second repository on GitHub once again.